 The Aberdeen International Airport or also known as Port-adhair Eadar-nàiseanta Obar Dheathain in Scottish Gaelic is an international airport located at Dyce near Aberdeen.
 The airport itself has six terminals available, although only one of them is functioning as the main terminal for passenger, responsible for all scheduled and charter flights.
 The rest of the terminal is reserved for the North Sea helicopter operation.

 Traveloka is a travel search engine that makes it easy for travellers to find the cheapest flights to Aberdeen.
-All you need to do is to key in the information in the search box simply, and the application will recommend the best trip according to your budget.
+All you need to do is key in the information in the search box, and the application will recommend the best trip according to your budget.
 It compares flight prices across some trusted airlines to help you to get the best possible deal.
-Don’t hesitate to use Traveloka’s price alert feature to be notified of flights in your desired price range to get the best flight price to Aberdeen.
+Use Traveloka’s price alert feature to be notified of flights in your desired price range to get the best flight price to Aberdeen.